 - A “Save” jar for money they want to set aside for a big purchase.

 - A “Give” jar to encourage kids to set aside part of their money to help others.

-Creating these jars is easy – buy a few glass mason jars (which allows kids to see how much money they have) and add labels.
+Creating these jars is easy – buy a few glass mason jars (which allows kids to see how much money they have) and add labels to the outside of each jar.
 These labels can be as fancy or as simple as you want them to be.
-Below are some labels I created to get you started.
-Just print it out on a color printer, cut out labels, and tape around Mason jars.

 In order to make allowance a successful learning experience for your kids, here are a few best practices to consider:

-- How to Split Allowance into 3 Jars: Common advice is to divvy up allowance by percentages (for example, 10% in give, 20% save, 70% spend), but I’m not in the mood to count out coins.
-So instead, my division of the money is a lot less precise and goes something like this: For a $6 allowance, $1 goes to donate, another dollar to save and the rest to spend.
-For and $8 allowance, $2 goes to donate, $2 save and $4 to spend.
-Yes, a higher percentage of one girl’s’ allowance goes to donations and savings, but dealing with change each week is not in the cards for me.
+- How to Split Allowance into 3 Jars: Common advice is to divvy up allowance by percentages (for example, 10% in Give, 20% Save, 70% Spend), but I’m not in the mood to count out coins.
+So instead, my division of the money is a lot less precise and goes something like this: For a $6 allowance, $1 goes to Give, another dollar to Save and the rest to Spend.
+For an $8 allowance, $2 goes to Give, $2 Save, and $4 to Spend.
+Yes, a higher percentage of one girl’s allowance goes to donations and savings, but dealing with change each week is not in the cards for me.
 To see what else I do to teach my kids budgeting skills see: How to Teach Kids to Budget Their Money

 - Limits to Spending: Ideally, you want to give your kids free reign when it comes to spending.
 Let them buy the cheap junky toys.
 Eventually, they’ll learn that cheap toys don’t last long and aren’t very satisfying.
 Of course, you still have the authority to nix items you think are inappropriate.